President: Clive Richards OBE

 MTA fundraising allowed handrails to be fitted up the stairs in the Theatre Circle; a rear exit door to be converted for use in winter, to save heat-loss from the foyer and lots of other projects and equipment – unseen and unsung, but vitally important for the Theatres.

-Money is raised through membership subscriptions, a 100 Club, coffee mornings and social events throughout the year.
-There are currently around 300 members and new additions are always welcome.
+Money is raised through membership subscriptions, a 100 Club (details in newsletter), coffee mornings and social events throughout the year.
+There are currently around 200 members and new additions are always welcome.

 Members do not have to pay the 12% booking fee.
 They receive a newsletter three times a year with information about social and fundraising events,